Article Table Of Contents

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In North Carolina With The Largest Asian Population For 2019
+How We Determined The Cities In north carolina With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: